cat-cfs/libcbm_py/docs/cbm_testing.rst

 CBM-CFS3 results for numerically similar Carbon dynamics and identical stand-state variables.
 LibCBM supports fully automated simulation of test cases with CBM-CFS3 and side-by-side comparison with LibCBM results.

-LibCBM uses cbm3_python_ and StandardImportToolPlugin_ for automation of the CBM-CFS3 toolbox to execute test cases.

 The testing approach is: